 A trained professional, specializing in military youth oversees each Operation Hero session.
 The facilitator leads children in group discussions about who they are and how they fit in at home and school.
 They discuss how to manage feelings, friendships, and conflict.
 The sessions also include a period of homework assistance in areas identified by their classroom teacher, snack time, and an activity supporting the theme of the week.

-As a general philosophy, the ASYMCA works closely with military installation commanders to identify gaps in social services, then tailors programming to meet the specific needs of military troops and their families in the communities ASYMCA serves.
-One of the greatest needs military installation Commanding Officers consistently identify is the need for programs designed to help military children adjust to the unique challenges associated with military life and loss of life.
+As a general philosophy, Armed Services YMCA works closely with military installation commanders to identify gaps in social services, then tailors programming to meet the specific needs of military troops and their families in the communities Armed Services YMCA serves.
+One of the greatest needs military installation commanding officers consistently identify is the need for programs designed to help military children adjust to the unique challenges associated with military life.

-With thanks to the JCPenney Foundation for their generous donation to support Operation Hero from ASYMCA Fort Bragg:
+Thanks to the JCPenney Foundation for their generous donation to support Operation Hero from Armed Services Fort Bragg:

 · Operation Hero provides a fun, safe place for military children to learn and develop the same character development tools that the military teaches their parents.

 · Operation Hero is unique in that it addresses topics specifically relevant to the military child and their experience.

 · Our program’s three-component system breaks up the learning process so that students easily digest information through homework assistance, outdoor activities, and classroom lesson plans.

 · The program provides tools (e.g. Operation Hero’s innovative homework app) and opportunities for military children to adjust positively to the hardships of a military lifestyle.